boblemaire/IoTaWatt/Docs/integrators.rst

 Create an output that is the sum of all of the mains.
-Typically a 230V single-phase service will have one main, a split-phase North-American servive will have two mains and a three-phase service will have three:
+Typically a 230V single-phase service will have one main, a split-phase North-American service will have two mains and a three-phase service will have three:

   (single-phase)